Poison Control & Pet ToxinsLists of Common Animal Toxins and What to Do

 Poison Control Hotlines

-It’s always a good idea to post close at hand your veterinarian’s number, the number of an emergency clinic, and the number for the Poison Control Center.
+Always have on hand your veterinarian’s number, the number of an emergency clinic, and the number for the Poison Control Center.
 Before you call, note the time your pet was exposed to the toxin, the type of product ingested, the manufacturer’s name and any ingredients you can find listed on packaging.

 ASPCA Ani-Med 1.888.721.9100